insin/nwb/docs/Configuration.md

 #### `externals`: `Object` (only for UMD builds)

-A mapping from peer dependency module names to the global variables they're expected to be available as for use by the UMD build.
+A mapping from `peerDependency` module names to the global variables they're expected to be available as for use by the UMD build.

-e.g. if you're creating a React component which also depends on React Router:
+e.g. if you're creating a React component which also depends on [React Router](https://github.com/rackt/react-router):

 ```js
 {